Treat UCP as an evolving agent-commerce interoperability signal. Validate plans against primary specs before making customer-facing commitments.

 Teams should map protocol requirements to catalog, policy, checkout, and monitoring owners.

-- UCP spec site gives implementation teams a reference point
+- UCP spec site gives protocol teams a reference point

-Engineering owners should use spec pages as the source of truth when planning implementation.
+Engineering owners should use spec pages as the source of truth when planning protocol work.

-- Mastercard brings AI checkout into agentic commerce conversation
+- Mastercard Agent Pay brings payments into agentic commerce planning

 Payment and ecommerce product owners should participate in readiness planning.